-There is confusion about why the tornado was only rated an EF3 when wind speeds measured were greater than EF5.
+There is confusion about why the tornado was only rated an EF3 when the wind speeds measured were greater than EF5.
 This is because the Enhanced Fujita scale is a damage rating scale and not based on wind observations.
-Since most of its lifespan was in open fields, there wasn’t enough damage to confirm the El Reno tornado’s radar-measured winds.
+Since most of its lifespan was in open fields, there wasn’t enough tornado damage to confirm the El Reno tornado’s radar-measured winds.

 How did the tornado affect El Reno?